Download our patient brochure in PDF format.

 2. You need to store your own sperm.
 You may want or need to store your own sperm due medical issues or becasue you are unsure of when you will conceive a child.
 See further details below.

-3. You want to use a designated (known) donor and want to store his semen for future use.
-View our Designated (Known) Donor page for more information.
+3. You want to use a directed (known) donor and want to store his semen for future use.
+View our Directed Donor page for more information.